acristu/view-parallel-logs/README.md

-# ParallelLogsViewer
+# View Parallel Logs

-ParallelLogsViewer is a very simple tool that makes it easy to visualize and navigate multi-threaded and multi-process logs.
+This is a very simple tool that makes it easy to visualize and navigate multi-threaded and multi-process logs.

 Features: